CMU-IDS-2022/assignment-2-tia/writeup.md

     - Previously, the wealth aggregated more in western countries, specifically the United States.
 As time goes on, the economies in Asia grew a lot, making the wealth distribution across country more scattered.

 **3. What's the distribution of billionaires in 2014 by different criteria?**
-    - Majority of
+    - The majority of
-4. How is billaionaires' age associated with their wealth
+**4. How is billionaires' age associated with their wealth in 2014**
+    - The majority of Forbes billionaires aged between 40 to 80, indicating that the richest people in the world usually achieve the peak of their wealth at their middle age
+    - The majority of billionaires are on the bottom half of the wealth worth scale (log), meaning that it may be relative easier to achieve a lower-to-middle wealth level (although still rich) compared to the "super-wealthy" level: only a few are able to make it to the top.
-5. Were the wealth of billionaires inherited or earned?
-How does that look like by age and wealth?
+**5. Given data of year 2014, were the wealth of billionaires inherited or earned?
+How does that look like by age and wealth?**